-The only partners that will have access to your personal data will be myenergi and Energy Systems Catapult.
-The other partners in the consortium (Evergreen Smart Power, SPECIFIC and Tonik Energy) will only have access to anonymised data (i.e. data which cannot personally identify you).
+The only partners that will have access to your personal data will be myenergi, Energy Systems Catapult and GenGame Ltd. The other partners in the consortium (Evergreen Smart Power and SPECIFIC) will only have access to anonymised data (i.e. data which cannot personally identify you).
 The purpose of collecting this anonymised data is to research and understand how people use energy, to further develop the Virtual Power Plant (VPP) technology and to explore how the results of the Trial can be converted into a commercial offer.
 The VPP is Evergreen Smart Power’s proprietary software platform which communicates with devices capable of using electricity in a flexible manner and automatically manages them to optimise when and how energy is consumed – making sure that (for instance) electric vehicles charge when electricity is cheaper and cleaner, and preventing local grids from becoming overloaded.

 We will not use your personal data for purposes not stated in this Privacy Notice without notifying you in advance and, where relevant, asking for your permission.